Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

 A Thiele rule is characterized by a function $\lambda$.
-Each voter $v$ provides a set $S_v$ of the $N_k$ candidates they like most.
-The set of winners are determined as follows.
+Each voter $v$ in district $k$ provides a set $S_v$ of the $N_k$ candidates they like most.
+The set of winners is determined as follows.
 Consider a potential set of winners $C$.
 The amount of points that voter $v$ contributes to $C$ is $\sum_{i = 1}^{| S_v \cap C|} \lambda(i)$, and the set $C$ with the most points across voters (after tie-breaking) is selected.
-The (non-increasing) function $\lambda$ establishes that votes have diminishing returns; the $i$th approved-of candidate in the set is worth $\lambda(i)$.
-For example, winner-takes-all approval voting is a Thiele rule with $\lambda(i) = 1$: each set $C$ receives a number of points corresponding to the number of candidates in the set that the voter likes, and so the $N_k$ candidates with the most votes win.
+The (non-increasing) function $\lambda$ establishes that votes have diminishing returns; the $i$th approved candidate in the set is worth $\lambda(i)$.
+For example, winner-take-all approval voting is a Thiele rule with $\lambda(i) = 1$: for each voter, the set $C$ receives a number of points equal to the number of candidates in the set that the voter likes, and so the $N_k$ candidates with the most votes win.
 We further consider \textit{Proportional Approval Voting} (PAV), a Thiele rule with $\lambda_{\text{PAV}}(i) = \frac{1}{i}$; and \textit{Thiele Squared}, with $\lambda_{\text{TS}} = \frac{1}{i^2}$.
-PAV is well-studied in the theoretical social choice literature and comes with optimality guarantees (in terms of proportionality) \cite{skowronProportionalityDegreeMultiwinner2019}.
-We use Thiele Squared as a benchmark for the extent to which a social choice function can induce a balanced (but not necessary proportional) legislature.
+PAV is well-studied in the theoretical social choice literature and comes with optimality guarantees (in terms of proportionality) \citep{skowronProportionalityDegreeMultiwinner2019}.
+Thiele Squared induces even sharper diminishing returns than PAV in a voter having more of their preferred candidates winning, and thus prioritizes more voters having at least one approved candidate (and 50/50 outcomes between two parties, regardless of underlying vote shares).
+More generally, Thiele rules both contain common voting rules and parameterize a rule's tendency to favor proportional or balanced outcomes.